Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

-As shown in Figure~\ref{fig:TabGenTimeline}, prior to the advent of models explicitly designed for data generation (e.g., VAEs \cite{kingma2019introduction}, GANs \cite{goodfellow2014generative}, and Diffusion Models \cite{sohl2015deep}), probabilistic models like Copula \cite{sklar1973random}, Gaussian Mixture Models \cite{reynolds2009gaussian} and Bayesian Networks \cite{rabaey2024clinical} were commonly employed for data synthesis.
-Later, specialized methods, including distance-based approaches like SMOTE \cite{chawla2002smote} and its variants (e.g., Borderline-SMOTE \cite{han2005borderline}, SMOTETomek \cite{wang2023synthetic}, and SMOTE-ENC \cite{mukherjee2021smote}), as well as ADASYN \cite{he2008adasyn}, and probabilistic models like Synthpop \cite{nowok2016synthpop}, were introduced for data synthesis and imputation.
-However, distance-based methods, including SMOTE and its variants, encounter challenges when dealing with large datasets and complex data distributions.
-Additionally, probabilistic methods, such as Copulas and Synthpop, often struggle with heterogeneous data, impose predefined distributions, and are prone to assumption biases \cite{wang2024challenges}.
 In contrast, deep generative models explicitly designed for data generation have gained increasing prominence in the tabular domain, offering significant advancements and more successful applications compared to traditional tabular data generation techniques.
-For example, \begin{itemize} \item VAE \cite{kingma2019introduction} based methods such as TVAE \cite{xu2019modeling} and GOGGLE \cite{liu2023goggle} are shown to achieve superior performance.
-Importantly, GOGGLE is the first to explicitly model the correlations among features, by using a VAE-based model with GNN as the encoder and decoder models.
-However, VAEs-based methods are prone to certain limitations, including blurry outputs in the generated data due to the inherent randomness introduced by the latent space and potential difficulty in balancing reconstruction loss and regularization during training, which can affect the quality of the synthetic data.
-Additionally, VAEs may struggle with accurately capturing multimodal distributions, a common characteristic in real-world tabular datasets. \item GAN \cite{goodfellow2014generative} based methods have demonstrated promising results in tabular data synthesis, with key examples including CTGAN \cite{xu2019modeling} and its variants such as CTABGAN \cite{zhao2021ctab} and CTABGAN+ \cite{zhao2024ctab2}.
-These models typically use Gaussian Mixture Models to model continuous features, which may be suboptimal for certain real-world data.
-Additionally, they handle categorical features using one-hot encoding, which can substantially increase data dimensionality.
-Moreover, GANs inherently suffer from well-known limitations such as mode collapse, where the generator fails to capture the full data distribution, and training instability that makes the optimization process difficult and often requires careful hyperparameter tuning and regularization. \item LLMs \cite{minaee2024large} have also been explored for tabular data synthesis.
-For example, GReaT \cite{borisov2023language} employs large language models by converting each row into a natural language sentence and learning sentence-level distributions using GPT \cite{achiam2023gpt}.
-This approach suffers from some limitations, including potential information loss during data-to-text conversion, increased dimensionality leading to higher computational costs, and context length limitations, which can affect scalability when handling large datasets. \item Diffusion Models \cite{sohl2015deep} have demonstrated superior performance compared to VAEs and GANs in image synthesis tasks \cite{dhariwal2021diffusion}.
-Recent studies, including but not limited to SOS \cite{kim2022sos}, STaSy \cite{kimstasy}, TabDDPM \cite{kotelnikov2023tabddpm}, CoDi \cite{lee2023codi}, and TabSyn \cite{zhangmixed}, indicate that these advantages extend to tabular data synthesis as well. \end{itemize} Since this survey focuses specifically on diffusion models for tabular data, we recommend readers refer to dedicated survey papers \cite{wang2024challenges, kim2024generative,fang2024large} for a comprehensive review of other generative models for tabular data.
+For example, VAE \cite{kingma2019introduction} based methods---such as TVAE \cite{xu2019modeling} and GOGGLE \cite{liu2023goggle}---were shown to achieve superior performance.
+Importantly, GOGGLE was the first to explicitly model the correlations among features, using a VAE-based model with Graph Neural Networks (GNN) as the encoder and decoder models.
+However, VAEs-based methods are prone to certain limitations, including blurry outputs in generated data due to the inherent randomness introduced by the latent space and potential difficulty in balancing reconstruction loss and regularization during training, which can affect the quality of the synthetic data.
+Additionally, VAEs may struggle with accurately capturing multimodal distributions, a common characteristic in real-world tabular datasets.